skannea/qdash/README.md

 `config.columns = getUrlParam('columns', '2' );`

 # Hook functions
-Hook functions are functions that will be called at certain events.
+A hook function is a function that, if it is defined, will be called at certain events.

 ## onConfigBox
 When the app is started, a request is sent to HA for each defined box.
 When the corresponding response is received and the `qd.config.onConfigBox` is assigned a function, this function is called.
 It has one argument: an object `data` that contains the response.
 This is input to the function, but may also be updated by the function.